Winslinn/SliderEngine/README.md

   + Ability to set the desired maximum value
     - The slider has a multiplier attribute, with the help of which you can set any desired maximum value (not negative).
   + Attribute points allows you to customize the slider
-    - The Points attribute gives you the ability to tell the slider how far it will move.
-It is indicated as a percentage or in points relative to the  multiplier (percentage must be unchecked to indicate points or v.v.).
+    - The Points attribute allows you to tell the slider how many points it will move.
 If not required, write 0.